mas985/AquaLogic_EW11_HA/aqualogic_ew11/ReadMe.txt

-P4 users, comment out lines that have "P4 MOD"
+P4 users, change the following line in core.py to False

+    PS8MODE = True # False for P4

 Add this folder to custom_components/aqualogic_ew11